• Proposed

 Geographic range

 So far this species is only known from three sites in Argentina (Nahuel Huapi National Park) and in three sites in Chile (Nahuelbuta and Villarrica National Park, and San Pablo de Tregua Reserve) (2016 to 2019).
-The potential area that this species occupies is the Nothophagaceae forests and could also occur in central Patagonia too.
+The potential area that this species occupies is the Nothophagaceae forests and it could also occur in central Patagonia too.

 Population and Trends

-Population Trend: Decreasing
+Population Trend: decreasing

 Habitat and Ecology